pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/concepts/project.md

 aliases: ["/docs/reference/project/"]
 ---

 A Pulumi project is any folder which contains a `Pulumi.yaml` file.
 When in a subfolder, the closest enclosing folder with a `Pulumi.yaml` file determines the current project.
 A new project can be created with `pulumi new`.
 A project specifies which runtime to use and determines where to look for the program that should be executed during deployments.
-Supported runtimes are `nodejs`, `python`, `dotnet`, and `go`.
+Supported runtimes are `nodejs`, `python`, `dotnet`, `go`, `java`, and `yaml`.

 ## Project file {#pulumi-yaml}